 As per the KCET 2026 Exam Pattern, the exam will consist of 180 questions, with 60 questions each from Physics, Chemistry, and Mathematics.
-Candidates planning to take the exam are strongly advised to thoroughly review the KCET exam pattern 2026 to ensure effective preparation.
+If you are planning to take the exam, then it is strongly advised that you thoroughly review the KCET exam pattern 2026 to ensure effective preparation.

 Get KCET Sample Papers For Free

-According to the KCET exam pattern 2026, candidates will receive one mark for each correct response; incorrect answers will not result in a deduction of marks.
-KCET 2026 exam consists of 180 questions, with 60 questions each from Physics, Chemistry, and Mathematics.
+As per the KCET exam pattern 2026, you will be awarded one mark for every correct answer, and no marks will be deducted for incorrect responses.
+The KCET 2026 question paper comprises a total of 180 questions, with 60 questions each from Physics, Chemistry, and Mathematics.

-KCET 2026 exam pattern comprises details about the various aspects of the exam, including the mode of the exam, type of questions asked, exam duration, marks division, medium of instruction, total number of questions, etc. Aspiring candidates of KCET 2026 must be completely aware of the exam pattern of KCET 2026 exam before beginning their preparations for the KCET 2026 exam.
-Candidates can check this page to learn more about the KCET exam pattern 2026.
+The KCET 2026 exam pattern explains all important aspects of the examination, including the mode of exam, type of questions, exam duration, marking scheme, medium of instruction, total number of questions, and more.
+Before you begin your KCET 2026 preparation, it is essential that you thoroughly understand the exam pattern.
+You can go through this page to get complete details about the KCET exam pattern 2026.

 Some of the major highlights of the KCET 2026 exam pattern are as follows -

-The paper will consist of multiple-type of questions.
-Each question will consist of four options out of which candidates will have to choose one correct response
+The paper will consist of multiple types of questions.
+Each question will consist of four options, out of which candidates will have to choose one correct response

-KCET 2025 will cover units from subjects including Physics, Chemistry and Mathematics or Biology and Kannada (If applicable)
+KCET 2026 will cover units from subjects including Physics, Chemistry, and Mathematics, or Biology and Kannada (If applicable)

 The maximum marks for each paper will be 60